Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

 A modifier is a character or word that is declared after a marker.

-A modifier can be defined with the mod marker.
+A modifier is treated as key marker.